Tragedy of the commons: Digital commons

+Elapsed patents

+Patents are effectively a limited-time exploitation monopoly given to inventors.
+Once the period has elapsed, the invention is in principle free to all, and many companies do indeed commercialize such products, now market-proven.
+However, around 50% of all patent applications do not reach successful commercialization at all, often due to immature levels of components or marketing failures by the innovators.
+Scholars have suggested that since investment is often connected to patentability, such inactive patents form a rapidly growing category of underprivileged technologies and ideas that, under current market conditions, are effectively unavailable for use.

+Thus, "Under the current system, people are encouraged to register new patents, and are discouraged from using publicly available patents."
+The case might be particularly relevant to technologies that are relatively more environmentally/human damaging but also somewhat costlier than other alternatives developed contemporaneously.

 Commons dilemma

 The commons dilemma is a specific class of social dilemma in which people's short-term selfish interests are at odds with long-term group interests and the common good.
 In academia, a range of related terminology has also been used as shorthand for the theory or aspects of it, including resource dilemma, take-some dilemma, and common pool resource.

 Commons dilemma researchers have studied conditions under which groups and communities are likely to under- or over-harvest common resources in both the laboratory and field.
 Research programs have concentrated on a number of motivational, strategic, and structural factors that might be conducive to management of commons.

 In game theory, which constructs mathematical models for individuals' behavior in strategic situations, the corresponding "game", developed by Hardin, is known as the Commonize Costs – Privatize Profits Game (CC–PP game).

 Psychological factors

 Kopelman, Weber, & Messick (2002), in a review of the experimental research on cooperation in commons dilemmas, identify nine classes of independent variables that influence cooperation in commons dilemmas: social motives, gender, payoff structure, uncertainty, power and status, group size, communication, causes, and frames.
 They organize these classes and distinguish between psychological individual differences (stable personality traits) and situational factors (the environment).
 Situational factors include both the task (social and decision structure) and the perception of the task.

 Empirical findings support the theoretical argument that the cultural group is a critical factor that needs to be studied in the context of situational variables.
 Rather than behaving in line with economic incentives, people are likely to approach the decision to cooperate with an appropriateness framework.
 An expanded, four factor model of the Logic of Appropriateness, suggests that the cooperation is better explained by the question: "What does a person like me (identity) do (rules) in a situation like this (recognition) given this culture (group)?"